calblueprint/immigration-justice-project/docs/dev/retool/workflow.md

 :::

 We use this API to make requests to Supabase such as inserting, deleting, and modifying data.
-For example, in syncing to Legal Server, we need to use this resource to upsert (insert, or update if it already exists) the cases data that we fetched from Legal Server.
+For example, in syncing to LegalServer, we need to use this resource to upsert (insert, or update if it already exists) the cases data that we fetched from LegalServer.

 Here's a general framework for the REST API: